jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	lulucf-table-641.py [-h] -i F1 -y F2 -o F3 [--format_only | --check_total]

 The `--format-only` option reads the input file to a dataframe and simply writes it to an Excel file.
-The `--check-total` option calculates totals and compares results to precalculated values and writes Excel file.
+The `--check-total` option calculates totals and compares results with precalculated values and writes Excel file.
 These two options are mutually exclusive.
 The `--format_only` should be enough.
 For example:

 	lulucf-table-641.py -i /path/to/Table_6.4-1_FLRem_Areas_of_organic_soils.csv -y 2019 -o LUTable_6.4-1.xlsx --format_only